All Episodes

 And all I'm asking for is $5,000.

-Would make all the difference in the world, but nope, we don't have it.
+It would make all the difference in the world, but nope, we don't have it.

 And I'm sitting there, God, these guys, they're just inhuman.

-These guys don't have any passion whatsoever.
+These guys don't have any compassion whatsoever.

-What what the truth of the matter was that they weren't running their business to make my life solvent, and they weren't running their business to make me happy and keep me there.
+What the truth of the matter was that they weren't running their business to make my life solvent, and they weren't running their business to make me happy and keep me there.

-I had a job that if I decided to leave, they could fill for less than half what they were paying me, because it was, you know, baseball teams, everybody in the world.
+I had a job that if I decided to leave, they could fill for less than half what they were paying me because it was, you know, baseball teams, everybody in the world.

-Doctors from all over Kansas City would call and beg to be the team doctor for nothing.
+The doctors from all over Kansas City would call and beg to be the team doctor for nothing.

-Everybody wants to.
+Everybody wants to hand.

-And a team back then was winning big.
+A team back then was winning big.

 Business expenses are what they are.